galmose/AutoDNS/README.md

 ## Overview

-The `AutoDNS.py` script automates the configuration of a DNS server using Bind9 on an Ubuntu system.
+The `English_version.py` or  `French_version.py` script automates the configuration of a DNS server using Bind9 on an Ubuntu system.
 It creates the necessary zone files for forward and reverse DNS lookups, updates the Bind9 configuration, and restarts the Bind9 service to apply the changes.
 In this configuration example we will use as IP address `192.168.183.17` and as domain name `integris.ptt`

 ## Dependencies